abenteuerzeit/Tech-Interview-Questions-Csharp-.NET-Full-Stack-Developper/README.md

 ## Networking, HTTP, Web technologies

 1. What is the difference between HTML and XML?
 2. What is a schema in XML?
-How to validate a schema?
+How is a schema validated?
 3. What is XSLT?
-4. When to use AJAX?
-Bring examples.
+4. When is AJAX used?
+Provide examples.
 5. What kind of HTTP status codes do you know?
 6. What is a REST API?
 7. What is JSON?
-When to use?
+When is it used?

 ## Software Methodologies